M

 Mekong Giant Catfish - Underwater View

-The Mekong giant catfish is a migratory species that undertake upstream journeys during the onset of the rainy season in order to reach the spawning grounds they once inhabited during their early stages of life.
+The Mekong giant catfish is a migratory species that undertakes upstream journeys during the onset of the rainy season in order to reach the spawning grounds they once inhabited during their early stages of life.

 The Mekong giant catfish is a migratory species.
 At the beginning of the rainy season, they will travel upstream to reach the spawning locations from their childhood.
 Scientists believe that the species once had a much larger migratory range, depending on their location.
-Today the few remaining specimens move between the Tonle Sap Lake in Cambodia and part of the Mekong River in Thailand.
+Today, the few remaining specimens move between the Tonle Sap Lake in Cambodia and part of the Mekong River in Thailand.

 Upon hatching, the young fish feed on small zooplankton (tiny water-based animals), and if food is scarce, they will sometimes even cannibalize each other.
 After a year, they will switch to their adult herbivorous diet and start eating plants.